maddie480/EverestUpdateCheckerServer/README.md

 ### Access

-The only file made available publicly is the `modfilesdatabase/file_ids.yaml` file, at https://max480-random-stuff.appspot.com/celeste/file_ids.yaml.
+You can download the `modfilesdatabase` directory as a zip at https://max480-random-stuff.appspot.com/celeste/mod_files_database.zip.

+Il you only need  `modfilesdatabase/file_ids.yaml`, you can get it at https://max480-random-stuff.appspot.com/celeste/file_ids.yaml.

 ## Banana Mirror